xiaoming124/XGate/README.md

 1. Set up USRP at 2M sps (by default) with appropriate central frequency under your experiment settings (e.g., central frequency = 915MHz that covers the spectrum 914-916MHz).
 2. Set up LoRa radios with any transmission parameters but ensure they can be covered by the Rx spectrum of USRP (e.g., central frequency = 914.6MHz, bandwidth = 250kHz).
-3. Forward the received data traces to the workstation.
+3. Use the GNURadio Project "gr-lora-ChannelS\examples\rx_usrp.grc" to collect data traces.
+The trace will be saved by the "File Sink" block.
+Then forward the received data traces to the workstation.

 Pre-process and synthesize the data traces: